 Unusual Options Activity Insight: iShares iBoxx $ High Yield Corporate Bond ETF

-Shares of iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $88.06.
+iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) shares experienced unusual options activity on Friday.
+The stock price moved up to $87.97 following the option alert.

 - Sentiment: NEUTRAL